KOBENDigital/Kompair/README.md

   - Will create a basic mock up for input.

 ## Umbraco Versions
-Kompair has been tested with Umbraco 7.13.0
+Kompair has been tested with Umbraco versions:
+- 7.13.0
+- 7.13.1

 More testing on earlier versions is planned and contributers are more than welcome here :)
 Testing on new releases will be performed as they come out.